First-Order Algorithms Without Lipschitz Gradient: A Sequential Local Optimization Approach: Proof of Lemma

 \section{Proof of Lemma \ref{lemma:AGP}}

 At the beginning, we should mention that the form of Lemma \ref{lemma:AGP} is exactly the same as the Proposition 1 of \cite{carmon2017convex}.
 The main difference is that \cite{carmon2017convex} studies the unconstrained accelerated gradient descent steps, while our SLO scheme is working on a sequence of locally constrained problems.
 Thus the analysis of our Lemma \ref{lemma:AGP} will have to handle the \emph{projected} gradient descent steps, which is different from the analysis of Proposition 1 of \cite{carmon2017convex}, especially in the construction of the estimation sequence.
+Before presenting the proof, we first recall the following lemma. \begin{lemma}[Theorem 2.2.7, \cite{nesterov2013introductory}] Suppose $\hat L_1,\alpha>0$.
+For a point $\bar x$, define $\bar x_+:= \mathbf{Proj}_X\big\{\bar x - \frac{1}{\hat L_1}\cdot\nabla \hat f(\bar x)\big\}$.
+Suppose for $\bar x_+$ and some other $x\in X$ the following inequalities are satisfied: